 • Interactions with medications: Pumpkin seeds may interfere with the absorption or effectiveness of certain medications.
 If you are taking any prescription or over-the-counter medications, it is important to consult with a healthcare professional before adding pumpkin seeds to your diet.

-See also Walnut Health Benefits
+See also Black seed Health Benefits

 There are also some contraindications to consider when consuming pumpkin seeds.
 For example, pumpkin seeds may interfere with the absorption of certain minerals, such as calcium and zinc.
 If you have a deficiency in any of these minerals, it is important to speak with a healthcare professional before adding pumpkin seeds to your diet.
 Pumpkin seeds may also interfere with blood clotting, so it is important to avoid consuming large amounts of pumpkin seeds if you are taking blood thinning medications or have a bleeding disorder.